 When you hear the term ‘content distribution’, many people assume it is about seeding content on multiple platforms and trying to get people back to an end destination i.e. your website.
 This is the old way of thinking and it really comes down to making content as a standalone product which can be used to engage and drive outcomes for engaged audiences in a multiplatform (or omnichannel) world.

-I’ve had the opportunity to speak with Valeri Potchekailov, Founder of Story Chief, where we discussion about the current state of content distribution in Digital Publishing, examples of what existing publishers in Europe are doing (both good and bad), and he briefly speaks about his attempt (through Story Chief) in trying to take a unified content management and distribution approach.
+I’ve had the opportunity to speak with Valeri Potchekailov, Founder of Story Chief, where we discuss the current state of content distribution in digital publishing, examples of what existing publishers in Europe are doing (both good and bad), and he briefly speaks about his attempt (through Story Chief) in trying to take a unified content management and distribution approach.

 Valeri: It’s been some busy times launching Story Chief.
 I’m very glad that you’re interested in this as we are.